jensenbox/rustythook/docs/plan.md

 - [ ] emulate all known pre-commit hooks for use with native execution - all known hooks at https://github.com/pre-commit/pre-commit-hooks
 - [ ] create tests for each hook and complete coverage
 - [ ] replace the npm and nvm install process with fnm if it makes sense to do so
-- [ ] Remove the duplicate code in the github actions by consolidating the build steps and deployment steps into a single workflow

 - [ ] Re-evaluate the use of python and other languages in the docker file as they are likely not needed
 - [ ] Update the `.junie/guidelines.md` file to include the new features and rust best practices
 - [ ] Use a mechanism to create and deploy semver compatible releases.
 Perhaps use cargo-release or some other mechanism to automatically generate release notes and create a tag - trigger a release on tag creation.